ericsonga/APCSAReview/_sources/Unit7-ArrayList/topic-7-2-arraylist-methods.rst

 .. note::

    With arrays, you use the ``length`` field to get the number of items in the array.
 But, with an ``ArrayList`` you use the ``size()`` method to get the number of items in the ArrayList.
-You will not be penalized if you mix up length and size() in the CS A exam.
+You will not be penalized if you mix up length and size() in the CSA exam.
 The number of items in an empty ArrayList is 0.

 Add(obj) to an ArrayList
 -----------------------------